 Laryngoscopy for throat cancer

-For both of these procedures, your doctor may spray the back of your throat with a numbing medicine to avoid pain.
-Because people diagnosed with laryngeal cancer are also at increased risk for other head and neck cancers, your doctor will also examine the nasopharynx (the top portion of the throat, behind the nose), mouth, tongue and neck.
+For this procedure, your doctor may spray your nose or the back of your throat with a numbing medicine to avoid pain.
+Because throat cancers are close to other areas of the head and neck, your doctor may also examine your mouth, nose and neck.

 What is a laryngoscopy?